How do you write a successful business blog?

 What is historical optimization?

 Historical blog post optimization is when you go back to your old blog content and update each post to make sure the article has fresh and relevant content for your readers.
 This post is an example of historical optimization.
 We originally wrote it a few years back but optimized it this year to make sure it is in line with best practices and the questions people are searching for!
+Are your older articles targeting the wrong keyword?
+Optimize for the right keyword through historical optimizations and updated keyword research.

 BLOG TOPICS: WHAT SHOULD I BLOG ABOUT?